Portland’s high schools ‘empty,’ as population ages and enrollment declines

-PORTLAND, Maine — A new study calls Portland’s high schools “empty,” saying they are operating with far fewer students than they were designed.
+PORTLAND, Maine — A new study calls Portland’s high schools “empty,” saying they are operating with far fewer students than they were designed for.

 The study conducted by a consultant is among key considerations for a 16-member committee charged with finding cost-cutting opportunities for Portland’s public schools.
 The Portland Press Herald reports the city’s elementary and middle schools are operating at a healthy capacity.